-During the transition years between the late eighteenth and early nineteenth centuries, Florence dozed while the rest of Europe changed at an astonishing pace due to the French Revolution, the Napoleonic era, and the Industrial Revolution, which overturned all the old social, political and economic schemes.
+During the transition years between the late eighteenth and early nineteenth centuries, Florence dozed while the rest of Europe changed at an astonishing pace due to the French Revolution, the Napoleonic era and the Industrial Revolution, which overturned all the old social, political and economic models.

-With the arrival of his eldest son, Giusto (1818-1890), at the company, the process of innovation continued: in 1840, the mechanisation of the rolling phase was introduced, which allowed both the thickness of the gold leaf and the production times to be significantly reduced.
-This represented yet another successful investment: Giusto Manetti Battiloro went on to tackle the second half of the nineteenth century with a clear advantage over the local competitors, who’s profits remained proportionate to the size of their shops.
-The gamble on quality and modernisation had been won: in 1861, “with a quantity of booklets of gold and silver leaf worthy of commendation, due to the perfection of the work and the quality of the metal”, the company attended the First National Exhibition in Florence, which was Italy’s capital at the time, and was awarded the first medal of merit.
-As the event’s catalogue explained, “the process is simple, and at first glance it may seem easy, yet there are few professions in which there is such a direct relationship between skill and results.”
-The second medal was received at the Milan National Exposition, in 1881; and the third at the Italian General Exhibition in Turin, in 1884.
+The children of Giusto, Anchise and Adolfo also joined the company in the 50s.
+The gamble on quality and modernisation had paid off: in 1861, “with a quantity of gold and silver leaf booklets worthy of commendation, due to the perfection of workmanship and the quality of the metal”, the company attended the First National Exhibition in Florence, Italy’s capital at the time (1865), and received its first medal of merit.
+As the event’s catalogue explained, “the process is simple and at first glance may seem easy, yet there are few professions in which skill and results are so directly correlated.”
+The second medal was received at the Milan National Exhibition in 1881; and the third at the Italian General Exhibition in Turin, 1884.